 1. Follow the job ad’s instructions

-Working for a federal agency means you need to follow clearly established procedures compared to other companies.
+Working for a federal agency means you need to follow clearly established procedures.

 To get on the shortlist of applicants, carefully read the job description and criteria before sending your federal cover letter.